Skip to content

 Cropping

 Crop the dataset to a specific bounding box.
 You can define the bounding box in either voxel space or RAS (real-world) coordinates.
+For 5D data, cropping operates only on spatial dimensions, preserving time and channel dimensions.

 Voxel Space Cropping:

-cropped = znimg.crop_with_bounding_box((10, 10, 10), (50, 50, 50))
+cropped = znimg.crop((10, 10, 10), (50, 50, 50))

 print("Cropped shape:", cropped.darr.shape)